U.S. monthly inflation rate February 2023

 A projection of the annual U.S. inflation rate can be accessed here and the actual annual inflation rate since 1990 can be accessed here.

-The monthly percentage change in the Consumer Price Index (CPI) for urban consumers in the United States decreased by 0.1 percent in December 2018 compared to the previous month.
+The monthly percentage change in the Consumer Price Index (CPI) for urban consumers in the United States was 0.4 percent in December 2022 compared to the previous month.
 In 2022, countries all around the world are experienced high levels of inflation.
 Although Brazil already had an inflation rate of 8.3 percent in 2021, compared to the previous year, while the inflation rate in China stood at 0.85 percent.